POI Taxonomy & Classification: A Production Pipeline

 requires_badge_access=bool(row.get("requires_badge_access", False)),

-maintenance_status=row.get("maintenance_status", "active")
+maintenance_status=row.get("maintenance_status", "active"),

 )

-validated_records.append({**poi.model_dump(), "geometry": row.geometry})
+accepted.append({**poi.model_dump(), "geometry": row.geometry})

-except ValidationError as e:
+except ValidationError as exc:

-rejected_count += 1
+rejected += 1

-rejected_count += 1
+rejected += 1

-if not validated_records:
+if not accepted:

 raise RuntimeError("Pipeline halted: 0 valid POIs ingested.")